-Note that all of these relations, and the cyclicity condition on $\beta$, can be given by linear combinations of diagrams embedded in a disc with a consistent labeling of inputs and outputs, using only the cyclic action, which comes from the rotational symmetry of the disc; this is why this dioperad is planar, see \cref{sec:planar}.
-In this note we establish the following theorem. \begin{theorem} The properad $\mathscr{Y}^{(n)}_{prop}$ is Koszul contractible, and therefore it is a Koszul properad. \end{theorem}

-It was proven in \cite{emprin2025properadic} that the dioperad $\mathscr{Y}^{(n)}$ is contractible; the other component that allows us to establish Koszulity of the properad $\scrY^{(n)}_{prop}$ is a geometric interpretation of the bar complexes associated to (the Koszul dual of) the planar dioperad $\scrY^{(n)}_{pl}$.
+Note that all of these relations, and the cyclicity condition on $\beta$, can be given by linear combinations of diagrams embedded in a disc with a consistent labeling of inputs and outputs, using only the cyclic action, which comes from the rotational symmetry of the disc; this is why this dioperad is planar, as we will explain in \cref{sec:planar}.
+In this note the following theorem is established: \begin{theorem} The dioperad $\mathscr{Y}^{(n)}$ is Koszul. \end{theorem} We will prove this result by giving a geometric interpretation of the bar complexes associated to (the Koszul dual of) the planar dioperad $\scrY^{(n)}_{pl}$.
 This interpretation is in the same spirit as the description of the ``PROP of open-closed marked surfaces'' of \cite{kontsevich2025pre} using moduli spaces of meromorphic Strebel differentials.
 In \cref{sec:planar} we will recall this theory, in the specific case of differentials on $\mathbb{CP}^1$ with a higher-order pole at infinity, or equivalently, polynomial quadratic differentials on $\CC$.
-The moduli spaces of such objects has a natural non-compact cell complex structure that is dual to the cell complex structure of the \emph{assocoipahedra} of \cite{poirier2018combinatorics}, and gives an alternative proof of their compatibility, established in that reference; by the results of \cite{poirier2019koszuality} this implies Koszulity of the dioperad $\mathscr{V}^{(n)}$.
+The moduli spaces of such objects have a natural non-compact cell complex structure that is dual to the cell complex structure of the \emph{assocoipahedra} of \cite{poirier2018combinatorics}, and gives an alternative proof of their compatibility, established in that reference; by the results of \cite{poirier2019koszuality} this implies Koszulity of the dioperad $\mathscr{V}^{(n)}$.

 In the $\mathscr{Y}^{(n)}$ case, one needs to remove a certain subcomplex of \emph{cloven Strebel differentials}; these are quadratic differentials that split the complex plane into regions in a specific way.
-Using geometric arguments, we can control the topology of this subcomplex, concluding that it is always homologous to a bouquet of $(k-2)$-spheres, where $k$ is the number of outputs we are looking at.
+Using geometric arguments, we can control the topology of this subcomplex, concluding that it is always homologous to a bouquet of $(k-2)$-dimensional spheres, where $k$ is the number of outputs we are looking at.
 Together with a comparison between the bar complexes associated to $\mathscr{V}^{(n)}$ and $\mathscr{Y}^{(n)}$, vanishing of this homology outside of that specific degree implies vanishing of higher cohomology of the relevant bar complex, establishing our main theorem.